2011 Estes Park Film Festival

-Recently I discovered that the domain for estesparkfilmfestival.com was available, so I bought it with the goal of recreating some of its original content from archived pages.
+Recently, I discovered that the domain for estesparkfilmfestival.com was available, so I bought it with the goal of recreating some of its original content from archived pages.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with the original website.
 I have lots of good memories about attending the festivals over the years.
 The first time I went was in 2008 when the movie The Dark Knight had been released that summer.
 As a tribute to Heath Ledger, we all wore either a Joker or a Bane shirt.
 We did the same in 2012 when the movie The Dark Knight Rises was released.
 We had found a great e-commerce site that sold only Batman stuff, including dozens of different t-shirts, Bane shirts, sweatshirts, and work shirts.
-It was a treasure trove of Batman licensed apparel, and especially if you're into Batman T shirts, this website will make you smile.
-The site is my most favorite Batman T shirt store, but they're also selling other Batman clothing, with new designs being introduced as each new Batman movie is released.
+It was a treasure trove of Batman licensed apparel, and especially if you're into Batman T-shirts: MoonAtMidnight.com.
+It is our favorite Batman T-shirt store, but they're also selling other Batman clothing, with new designs being introduced as each new Batman movie is released.
 As a group, we stood out in the crowd at the 2008 Estes Park Film Festival.
-Lots of people came up to us and asked where we had bought our Batman clothing.
-Now when I return to the festival I always wear Batman t-shirts.
+Lots of people came up to us and asked where we had bought our Batman gear, and when we return to the festival you know what we'll be wearing.
 It's become an annual get-together for all of my friends.
 Although we don't all live close by, we don't miss the fall Estes Park Film Festival.

 Please view this site strictly for its historical context and go to the Estes Park Film Festival's new website for current information.